 , the self-paced program educates and engages older adults as they take manageable steps toward aging well.
 The National Council on Aging created the program to develop new expectations, norms, and pathways for adults to make the most of their gift of longevity.
 The engagement program is an innovative, educational way to encourage aging well through lifestyle changes.
 Most importantly, results have shown that older adults in the program increase their social connectedness, physical activity, healthy eating habits, understanding of preventive benefits, communication with healthcare teams, and use of advanced planning.

-The Patterson Foundation is strengthening the Aging Mastery Program® by leveraging its multi-year engagement with the National Council on Aging to support creating a national-scale approach to the Aging Mastery Program® while providing funding to organizations in Sarasota and Manatee counties in Florida that are implementing the program.
-These organizations are sharing lessons with each other to strengthen the impact of the program and its influence in the lives of older adults in our community.
+The Patterson Foundation strengthened the Aging Mastery Program® by leveraging its multi-year engagement with the National Council on Aging to support creating a national-scale approach to the Aging Mastery Program® while providing funding to organizations in Sarasota and Manatee counties in Florida that were implementing the program.
+These organizations shared lessons with each other to strengthen the impact of the program and its influence in the lives of older adults in our community.
 Locally, the Aging Mastery Program® has been tested as a fee-based program.
-Based on its success, the local organizations continue to use this model, and it was adopted by other communities, such as Tucson, Arizona.
+Based on its success, the local organizations continue to use this model.
+The Aging Mastery Program® is currently in 270 locations in 32 states.